Progressive organizations across Canada engage employees through diversity and inclusion programs.

 Cultural intelligence, similar to emotional intelligence, is about gaining self-awareness to successfully negotiate interactions with other people.
 Specifically, cultural intelligence is a desire to learn about different cultures, creating an awareness of cultural differences and similarities, and having the ability to build empathy around cultural interactions with other people.

 “When people do things differently, we don’t need to react strongly…,” says Damji. “[Cultural intelligence] is about wanting to learn more rather than differences being an inconvenience… It’s a desire to work effectively across cultures.”

 Intercultural competency training at MOSAIC

-Since 2013 around 1000 people have participated in MOSAIC’s Intercultural Competency (IC) Training.
+Since 2013 over 1000 people have participated in MOSAIC’s Intercultural Competency (IC) Training.

 “The course creates a space to explore and address cultural differences through a variety of activities, says Damji. “ Participants are encouraged to use their IC skills to process intercultural challenges in a safe space.”